What Family Restaurants Actually Cost Me as an Autistic Adult

 What After Looks Like

 I'm immediately put off to not talk to anyone for the rest of the day.
-I look forward to spending the rest of the day alone—either stimming or playing games by myself to regulate, at least a little bit.
+At this point I look forward to spending the rest of the day alone—either stimming or playing games by myself to regulate, at least a little bit.
+(My energy around this point is sitting around a 2 most of the time when this happens)

 This feeling doesn't go away for the next day or two before I meaningfully recover—if mental demands significantly lighten up the next couple of days at the bare minimum.